Akce pro veřejnost

 She is involved in researching massive hot stars and their modelling.
 These stars are much more massive than our Sun (about 8 to 100 times) and have strong stellar winds.
 The wind affects the life of the star itself and also has a strong influence on its surroundings, especially the galaxies in which the stars are located.
 The fascinating thing is that everything we see around us on planet Earth, right down to our bodies, is made up of atoms of different chemical elements, created by thermonuclear reactions in the interior or in the explosion of some of now defunct stars.
 At the Ondřejov Observatory, Brankica helps to organise the Open Doors Days and the Researchers' Night.
 She spends her free time with her family and friends.
 She is also a yoga teacher and leads yoga classes for adults and children.

-Tiina Liimets is from Estonia and she works at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
-You can chat with her in Estonian or English.
+Adriana Pisarčíková comes from Slovakia and is a postdoctoral researcher at the Astronomical Institute of the Czech Academy of Sciences in Ondřejov.
+You can chat with her in Slovak, Czech, or English.

 Julieta Sánchez Arias is from Argentina and she works at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
 You can chat with Julieta in Spanish or English.